Paul Vallas: CEO of the School District of Philadelphia

-In July 2002, Vallas was appointed CEO of School District of Philadelphia.
+In July 2002, Vallas was appointed CEO of the School District of Philadelphia.
 His appointment occurred six months after the state took over the school district.
 Vallas quickly moved to propose a reform agenda modeled after the actions he took in Chicago.

 As CEO, he presided over the nation's largest experiment in privatized management of schools, with the management of over 40 schools turned over to outside for-profits, nonprofits, and universities beginning in Fall 2002.
 A 2007 RAND study of Philadelphia's privatization found that the achievement gains in Philadelphia's privately managed schools were on average no different from district-wide gains, nor were they substantially greater than those of other low-achieving schools in the state.
 In particular, schools that stayed under district management but received additional resources similar to those managed by for-profit firms showed directly comparable increases in math.

-Vallas converted the school district to a K–8 and 9–12 grade structure which eliminated nearly all separate middle schools in the city.
+Vallas converted the school district to a K–8 and 9–12 grade structure, eliminating nearly all city middle schools.
 Vallas oversaw a standardization of the district's curriculum.
-Vallas also had the district create new after school programs, as well as new Saturday school and summer school programs which were mostly run by private companies such as The Princeton Review and Kaplan, Inc. As superintendent, Vallas also undertook a program of new school facility construction and renovation of existing facilities.
-Vallas's tenure saw the establishment of an increased number of privately-operated disciplinary schools and alternative schools.
+Vallas also had the district create new after school programs, as well as new Saturday school and summer school programs, which were mostly run by private companies such as The Princeton Review and Kaplan, Inc. As superintendent, Vallas also undertook a program of new school facility construction and renovation of existing facilities.
+Vallas's tenure saw the establishment of an increased number of privately operated disciplinary schools and alternative schools.
 International Baccalaureate and Advanced Placement programs were expanded.

+Vallas increased the number of International Baccalaureate programs in the city and the number of military academies in the district.

 There was a gradual increase in standardized testing scores during Vallas's tenure.
-However, 11th grade scores still remained poor.
-There was also an increase in the number of schools meeting the Adequate Yearly Progress standards set by No Child Left Behind.
+However, 11th grade scores remained poor.
+There was also an increase in schools meeting the Adequate Yearly Progress standards set by No Child Left Behind.
 Vallas failed to decrease the district's high dropout rate.

 Vallas left the job in June 2007 to take a position in Louisiana.
 After Vallas departed, Thomas Brady served as interim CEO until Arlene Ackerman took office as CEO.
-Upon Vallas' departure, Vallas was described by Philadelphia Magazine as the, "most effective Philadelphia schools chief in a generation".
-A study published by Harvard's Kennedy School of Government concluded, "the average student at schools managed by for-profit firms learned more in math than would be expected had the schools remained under district management."
-However, a $73.3 million annual budget deficit had arisen towards the end of his tenure, which proved a point criticism of towards Vallas.
+Upon Vallas's departure, Vallas was described by Philadelphia magazine as the, "most effective Philadelphia schools chief in a generation".
+A study published by Harvard's Kennedy School of Government concluded, "the average student at schools managed by for-profit firms learned more in math than would be expected had the schools remained under district management".
+However, a $73.3 million annual budget deficit had arisen towards the end of his tenure, which proved to be a source of criticism towards Vallas.
 Vallas's addition of a vast number of new initiatives and programs contributed to the district's budget shortfall.
 Vallas's five-year tenure was longer than the typical tenure length of school superintendents in U.S. cities.